 Mark holds a Ph.D.
 (Chemistry), a Bachelor of Science (Honours Chemistry) and a Bachelor of Arts (Chemistry/Spanish) from Queen’s University.

-Christine has 16 years of experience in senior administration, leadership, teaching and research in university and college environments in three Canadian provinces.
-She came to RRC from Kwantlen Polytechnic University (British Columbia) where she served as Dean, Faculty of Academic and Career Advancement, overseeing academic programming in Educational Studies, Adult Education, English as a Second Language, and academic programs for people with disabilities.
+Since 2000, Christine has worked in senior administration, leadership, teaching and research in university and college environments in three Canadian provinces.
+She came to Red River College from Kwantlen Polytechnic University (British Columbia) where she served as a Dean, overseeing Educational Studies, Adult Education, English as a Second Language, and programs for people with disabilities.

-Previously, Christine was Division Head of University of Regina’s Centre for Continuing Education where she supported academic development and delivery of cost-recovery programs and led the High School Accelerated dual-credit program.
+Previously, Christine was Division Head of University of Regina’s Centre for Continuing Education where she su led the High School Accelerated dual-credit program.

 Christine holds a B.A.
 English (Honours) from University of British Columbia, a M.A.
 (English Literature) from Queen’s University, and a Ph.D. in English Literature from University of Queensland (Australia).